 While there are over a hundred to choose from, here is a list of a dozen different trim trails we most enjoyed in the London area:

 Outdoor Gym Locations

-Taking the idea of a fitness trail to the next level, there are also fully equipped outdoor gyms arranged in a variety of London parks.
+Taking the idea of a fitness trail to the next level, there are also fully equipped outdoor gyms arranged in various London parks.
 Believe it or not, there are over 180 of these outdoor workout spots in the capital.
-They look more like some crazy colorful set to a Japanese game show but these are in fact places for Londoners to come and work out without having to worry about the close quarters of the local gym.
+They look more like some crazy, colorful set to a Japanese game show, but these are, in fact, places for Londoners to come and work out without worrying about the local gym’s close quarters.
 They have machines to work out the upper and lower body in a wonderful outdoor setting.

 Placed in large parks or small green spaces, these outdoor gyms are gaining in popularity and taking off in a way no one anticipated.
 They are not only being utilized by those who are unable to work out in gyms that are closed due to Covid restrictions but others who are simply looking for something to do to stay in shape.

 Families, the elderly, and even serious bodybuilders will find the outdoor workout parks a welcome change to the crowded gyms.
 With the influx of people using the outdoor machines, several groups have cropped up compromised of those looking to shed the Covid-19 pounds we have all gained while becoming increasingly sedentary over this past year during the lengthy lockdown.

 As businesses begin to open and workers begin to commute to and from work, some commuters are stopping at the outdoor parks to work out on the way to the office or on the way home.
 It is a great way to burn off the stress of the day or to start the day with a spark.